The Emotional Journey of Weight Loss

 Relationship challenges and divorce after weight surgery isn’t uncommon for patients to experience.
 Considering the monumental lifestyle change, adjusting to life after surgery is an emotional journey.
 Aside from rapid weight loss, many patients have hormones that are off-balance that are difficult to control.

 The emotional rollercoaster that some patients face can lead to relationship changes, problems, or divorce after weight loss surgery.
+The statistical data shows that about 50% of all marriages in the United States end in divorce after weight-loss surgery.

-Relationship or marriage tension is common with any lifestyle transformation.
+Relationship or marriage tension is common with any major lifestyle transformation.
 The spouse often finds themselves standing on the sideline watching the success without changing themselves.
 Regardless of how happy they are for you, they may feel threatened by your success.1

 Divorce Rate After Weight Loss Surgery